 And there are plenty of ways to customize from here.
 For instance, just angling the end brackets changes up the look:

 Here are steps to create the angled ends above:

-- In the Styles Group of the Text Tab in Sibelius 7, click on Edit Text Styles
+- In the Styles Group of the Text Tab in Sibelius 7 or later, click on Edit Text Styles

 - Select the Special Symbols text style, then New.